“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

 9 – United Way

-United Way is in ninth position in our List of Top 15 NGO’s in USA.
+United Way is in the ninth position in our list of 15 top NGOs in USA.
 For more than 125 years, United Way has evolved to meet the needs of the times.
 Today, the world needs United Way more than ever.

 United Way goes beyond temporary fixes to create lasting change in communities around the world.
 By bringing people and organizations together around innovative solutions, they impact millions of lives every year.